jashrathod/jashrathod.github.io/about-me.md

 subtitle: Machine Learning Researcher
 ---

 Hello!
 I am Jash Rathod.
-I am a Machine Learning Researcher.
+I am a Machine Learning Engineer at Samsung R&D Institute, Bangalore.
 In the past, I have worked with technologies like Artificial Intelligence (AI) and Blockchain.

 ### You can find my publications here: